Center Township’s Moore/Water Works schoolhouse in Delaware County

-As early as 1874, a Center Township’s District 5 schoolhouse stood on the land of Parker Moore southeast of Muncie on the Burlington Pike1.
-Initially, the school took on the landowner’s last name, becoming known by locals as the Moore schoolhouse.
-Later on, Parker Moore lent his name to a cemetery and an iron bridge near where East Memorial Drive crosses the White River on the east side of Muncie.
+As early as 1874, a Center Township schoolhouse that served District 5 stood on the land of Parker Moore southeast of Muncie on the Burlington Pike1.
+Initially, the school took on the landowner’s last name.
+Later on, Parker Moore lent his name to a cemetery and an iron bridge near where East Memorial Drive crosses the White River.

-In 1889, a new water works plant featuring three boilers and pumps furnishing four million gallons of water was established “two miles from the city2.”
-The water purification plant was immediately northwest of the Moore schoolhouse and, around this time, the schoolhouse became known as the Water Works school.
+A new water works plant featuring three boilers and pumps furnishing four million gallons of water was eventually established “two miles from the city2.”
+The water purification plant was immediately northwest of the Moore schoolhouse, so it became known as the Water Works school.

 The schoolhouse burned in November, 19013, and the present, four-room building was constructed to replace it.
-In 1903, Professor M.M.
-Bailey was the principal of the schoolhouse and, in an event noteworthy enough to make the pages of the local newspaper, Bailey encouraged his students to play polo during recess4.
+Professor M.M.
+Bailey was the principal in 1903 and encouraged his pupils to play polo during recess4

 That year, the District 5 Water Works schoolhouse was one of Center Township’s largest in terms of attendance- 190 students went to class in the building.
-It was only outpaced by the larger District 7 Riverside, District 13 Congerville, District 14 Whitely, and District 15 Normal City schoolhouses5.
+It was only outpaced by the larger schools at District 7, Riverside; District 13, Congerville; District 14, Whitely; and District 15, Normal City5.

-In 1918, the eight-room Robert Louis Stevenson school on Macedonia Avenue was completed at a cost of $50,000, and it absorbed students attending classes at the District 6 Water Works and District 7 Madden/Macedonia Pike schoolhouses6.
-Today, the building is home to two apartments.
+The eight-room Robert Louis Stevenson school on Macedonia Avenue was completed for $50,000 in 1918.
+It absorbed students attending classes at the District 6 Water Works and District 7 Madden/Macedonia Pike schoolhouses6.
+Today, the old Water Works school is home to two apartments.
 A log cabin sits out back.

 Sources Cited